Belgian identity card

 A Belgian identity card (Identiteitskaart, Carte d’identité, Personalausweis) is a national identity card issued to all citizens of Belgium aged 12 years old and above.

 Foreigners resident in Belgium are issued with a Belgian resident card (Dutch: Verblijfstitel, French: Titre de séjour, German: Aufenthaltstitel), which appears similar, but is legally distinct.

 Nevertheless, the term "identity card" is often used to refer to both the identity cards issued to citizens and the resident cards issued to foreigners.

+History

+Identity cards were first introduced in 1914 during the German occupation of Belgium during World War I. Before this point, compulsory identification documentation had been considered an anathema to the personal liberties associated with the Belgian state and constitution.
+The cards were based on the comparable documents used in Germany at the time and were preserved after the war.
+The card made no reference to biological sex until 1985.

 Card types

 The main card types currently in issuance are as follows: